syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_6/section_5.md

 thread_id=140495535482624 message=-- Generated message. --
 ```

-In order to implement a threaded C destination, you need to create a syslog-ng module and a plugin in it.
+In order to implement a threaded C destination, you need to create a {{ site.product.short_name }} module and a plugin in it.

 You can find `example-destination` in the [repository](https://github.com/syslog-ng/syslog-ng/tree/master/modules/examples/destinations/example_destination).
 There are a few differences to the shipped version, compared to the code that we walk through here:
 - The shipped module is not under `modules/example_destination`, but under `modules/examples/destinations/example_destinations`, together with the other examples.